 Dr. Davidson is a board-certified Emergency Physician with nearly 20 years of experience in the Emergency Department in a rural West Michigan hospital.
 He completed his residency training in Emergency Medicine at Maine Medical Center after graduating from the College of Human Medicine at Michigan State University.
-In response to his experiences in the emergency department, Dr. Davidson is an outspoken advocate for universal healthcare and Medicare-for-All.
-As Executive Director of the Committee to Protect, Dr. Davidson advocates for the protection and expansion of health care coverage for his patients.
+In response to his experiences in the emergency department, Dr. Davidson is an outspoken advocate for universal health care and Medicare-for-All.
+As Executive Director of the Committee to Protect Health Care, Dr. Davidson advocates for the protection and expansion of health care coverage for his patients.

 Who We Are

 Members of the CTP staff come to the organization with experience in state and federal politics, issue campaigns, and legislative offices.
 This experience informs CTP’s health care advocacy and accountability efforts, and inspires their unabashedly political approach.
 We believe that, to move state and federal health care toward massive expansion that covers all Americans, we must educate and hold anti-health care politicians accountable.
 This work requires a campaign-oriented staff, and CTP has it.

 Andrew Feldman is a communications strategist and founder of Feldman Strategies LLC.
 Currently, Feldman works with progressive organizations to move their agenda forward on a national stage.
 He graduated from The George Washington University’s School of Media and Public Affairs with a BA in Political Communication and lives in Washington, DC with his wife Megan.